tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Notes*

-This recipe contains 1000 g of flour and 800 g of water which results in 80% hydration.
+This recipe contains 1000 grams of flour and 800 grams of water which results in 80% hydration.
 This assumes that the starter is at 100% hydration.

 Given that the amount of fermented flour (flour in the pre-ferment) is 125g, then the inoculation rate is 12.5%.
 The less the inoculation